jiangsheng/jiangsheng.github.io/docs/games/frontmission/mechanics/exp.rst

 Exp
 ===============================

 You will gain exp by destroying enemy parts or defend enemy attack.
 With enough exp from all 4 battle categories your pilot will level up.
 With enough exp in an exp category, a pilot can learn a :ref:`skill <front_mission_mechanics_skills>` when leveling up.
+During level up your pilot will get bonus exp that is scaled to the pilot's type (e.g. Frederick gets more agility bonus and Ryuji gets more Short bonus).
+Therefore you don't need to max out one category before training in another category.

+Exp in the same category as the attacking weapon decides damage bonus for each hit.
+Or in case of agility exp, the damage reduction for each hit before the guard is broken.

 Each pilot require different exp for different skills.
 They have different skill slots and skill sets.
 For example, Royd can learn one of the Short skills after 2,000 short exp.
 As for Sakata, he can only learn melee skills twice at 1,000 and 2,300 exp.
 This means he can only learn 2 melee skills (I am not saying you should, he's better off taking Short and Long skills instead).